Friday, June 26, 2009

 For all of you out there who do work for huge social networking juggernauts, your site is a target as well.
 Spammers want access to your large userbase, hoping that users on social sites will be more trusting of incoming friend requests, leading to larger success rates.

 What can you do?This isn't an easy problem to solve - the bad guys are attacking a wide range of sites and seem to be able to adapt their scripts to get around countermeasures.
 Google is constantly under attack by spammers trying to create fake accounts and generate spam profiles on our sites, and despite all of our efforts some have managed to slip through.
 Here are some things you can do to make their lives more difficult and keep your site clean and useful:

 - Make sure you have standard security features in place , including CAPTCHAs, to make it harder for spammers to create accounts en masse.
 Watch out for unlikely behavior - thousands of new user accounts created from the same IP address, new users sending out thousands of friend requests, etc. There is no simple solution to this problem, but often some simple checks will catch most of the worst spam.

-- Use a blacklist to prevent repetitive spamming attempts .
+- Use a blocklist to prevent repetitive spamming attempts .
 We often see large numbers of fake profiles on one innocent site all linking to the same domain, so once you find one, you should make it simple to remove all of them.